mikkelrask/rackbeat-tools/README.md

 - Import products
 - Import changes to existing product

-## Installing
+## Installing 🏴‍☠️

 The toolbox scripts are made in Python, which is of course required.
 They also depend on different libraries to function as well.
 A install script has been provided in `install-toolbox-deps.ps1`, that will verify that `python`, `pip` and the nessecary python libraries are available.
 To run this, your user needs to have a `unrestricted` execution policy.
 If you are able to run scripts, you can skip step 2:

 1. Open a Powershell terminal
    Click the start menu, and type `Poweshell` and click the [`Run as administrator`](./img/adminstrator.png) option.
 1. Set the Powershell execution restrictions as `unrestricted` *
    Type `set-executionpolicy unrestricted` in the terminal and hit `Enter`
+1. Make sure `git` is installed and can be executed
+   Type `winget install Git.Git`, hit `Enter`
+1. Restart the terminal
+   Simply close it, and reopen it, like in step 1, and continue
 1. Clone this Github repo locally with the command:
-   copy the following command `git clone https://github.com/mikkelrask/rackbeat-tools.git ` and paste it to the terminal
+   copy the following command `git clone https://github.com/mikkelrask/rackbeat-tools.git ` and paste it to the terminal with `CTRL` + `Shift` + `V` followed by `Enter`
-1. Navigate into the local repo type `cd rackbeat-tools` and press `Enter`
+1. Navigate into the local repo
+   type `cd rackbeat-tools` and press `Enter`
 1. Install requirements and dependencies with:
    `& .\install-toolbox-deps.ps1`

-This will install the latest verion of `python`, `pip` and the libraries `requests` and `python-dotenv`
+This will install the latest verion of `python`, `pip` and the libraries `requests` and `python-dotenv` More information about the execution policy and options regarding that, can be found here: [https://windowsloop.com/enable-powershell-scripts-execution-windows-10](https://windowsloop.com/enable-powershell-scripts-execution-windows-10)

-## Updating the toolbox
+## Updating the toolbox 🛠️

 When new tools are added, or current ones are updated, you can update your repo to get the latest changes.
 When in your project folder, open a Terminal (i.e Right click, and click "Open in Terminal")

 Type `git pull` and hit `Enter`.
-Your local repo now has the latest changes.
+Your local repo is now updated with the latest changes.

 ---